-A: Uncontrolled activity of the alternative pathway of complement means that the alternative pathway is constantly on and is running unchecked and out of control.
-Normally, the alternative pathway should defend the body from an invader but when the alternative pathway is out of control, it does not know when to stop.
-It will attack both infections and the body.
-In DDD/MPGN II, the kidneys and eyes are damaged.
+A: Uncontrolled activity of the complement cascade means that complement activity is constantly on-going and is running unchecked and out of control.
+Normally, the complement system defends the body from an invader, but when activity is not controlled, damage to the body can occur.
+In C3G, the kidneys are damaged.
+The eyes can be damaged as well.

-A: Most people with DDD/MPGN II progress to kidney failure over time.
+A: About half of people with C3G progress to kidney failure over time.
 If you go into kidney failure, your kidneys don’t work well enough to keep you alive.
 You need dialysis or a kidney transplant to live.
-Different studies report different statistics about the amount of time that it takes for a person with the diagnosis of DDD/MPGN II to go into kidney failure.
-In about half of people diagnosed with DDD/MPGN II, their kidneys fail in 8-12 years; in 85% of people, their kidneys fail within 20 years (50% Habib et al. (1987); 67% Davis, et al (1978); 11% McEnery et al. (1980) 61% Cameron(1982); 76% Schwertz, et al(1996)).
+Different studies report different statistics about the amount of time that it takes for a person with the diagnosis of DDD to go into kidney failure.
+In about half of people diagnosed with DDD, their kidneys fail in 8-12 years; in 85% of people, their kidneys fail within 20 years (50% Habib et al. (1987); 67% Davis, et al (1978); 11% McEnery et al. (1980) 61% Cameron(1982); 76% Schwertz, et al(1996)).
 In C3GN, the rate of progression to kidney failure is not as rapid as it is with DDD.
 Good data on C3GN are lacking as this term was adopted only recently.

-Q: What is the current treatment for DDD/MPGN II?
+Q: What is the current treatment for C3G?
+What about Eculizumab?

-A: There is currently no treatment that is specific for DDD/MPGN II, however there are promising drugs on the horizon.
+A: There is currently no treatment that is specific for DDD or C3GN, however there are promising drugs on the horizon.
 There are also standard (general) ways to treat people who are developing kidney disease, and you should discuss these treatment options with your doctor.
-You should also ask your doctor about genetic testing.
-In a few people with DDD/MPGN II, disease-causing mutations are present in a gene called Complement Factor H (CFH).
-If mutations are found in this gene, replacement of Factor H (by plasma exchange or infusion) may prevent progression of kidney disease.
+MMF appears to be beneficial in about 30% of persons with C3GN.

-Q: Can you get a transplant if you have DDD/MPGN II?
+Q: Can you get a transplant if you have C3G?

 A: Yes, you can get a kidney transplant.
-In most cases, DDD/MPGNII recurs in the transplanted kidney.
-Eddy et al (1984) reports that 5 of 10 transplanted kidneys were lost due to recurrent DDD/MPGN II between 9 months and 8 years following transplantation in 4 of 6 individuals.
+In most cases, C3G recurs in the transplanted kidney.
+Eddy et al (1984) reports that 5 of 10 transplanted kidneys were lost due to recurrent DDD between 9 months and 8 years following transplantation in 4 of 6 individuals.
 These figures suggest that half of the transplanted kidneys eventually fail due to recurrent disease.
 The outcome for C3GN appears to be similar (Zand et al JASN, 2013).

 Q: When should a transplant be done?

-Q: I have heard that DDD/MPGN II also affects the eyes.
+Q: I have heard that C3G also affects the eyes.
 What happens?

 A: Deposits similar to the deposits found in the kidney can be found in the eye.
 These deposits are called drusen.
 The amount of drusen is not related to disease activity.
 Some people who go into kidney failure quickly have no drusen, and some who have no kidney problems have drusen.
-The amount of drusen a person has does seem to be related to the amount of time they have had DDD/MPGN II, and so drusen are more likely to be found in persons who have had DDD/MPGN II for a long time.
+The amount of drusen a person has does seem to be related to the amount of time they have had C3G, and so drusen are more likely to be found in persons who have had C3G for a long time.
 Some studies have suggested that after about 20 years, drusen may cause problems with color discrimination, night vision and occasionally, loss of vision.
-Although there is no current treatment for drusen, people with DDD/MPGN II should be followed by an ophthalmologist.
-New therapies are now being tried in adults with age-related macular degeneration (AMD).
-AMD is very similar to the drusen in DDD/MPGN II and so the same therapies may be helpful for persons with DDD/MPGN II.
+Although there is no current treatment for drusen, people with C3G should be followed by an ophthalmologist.